-- The Dearborn campus started their single stream recycling program campus wide on July 1, 2012.
-The program is projected to divert 1.1 million pounds of waste from entering landfills; reduce carbon dioxide emissions by 1,750 metric tons (equivalent to taking 69 cars off of the road); save 4.1 million gallons of water, 3.3 million kWh of energy, and 9,900 trees over a 5-year period. - EHS-D partners with several internal groups around campus to pass out storm water materials.
+- EHS-D partners with several internal groups around campus to pass out storm water materials.
 This includes Mailing/Parking and the University Center who pass out Car Care brochures with parking passes to all faculty, staff, and students; University Police Department who pass out our storm water brochure packets during student orientation; and the campus library and bookstore who pass out bookmarks throughout the year. - The Environmental Interpretive Center (EIC) hosts monthly Stewardship Saturdays.
-Volunteers are called upon to participate in the removal of invasive species and garbage from the EIC grounds near the Rouge River. - As of 2019, the Friends of the Rouge (FOTR) has moved their offices from the UMD campus and relocated to another building in the area.
-They host monthly Public Involvement Task Force Meetings, Rouge Education Project Task Force meetings and board meetings.
+Volunteers are called upon to participate in the removal of invasive species and garbage from the EIC grounds near the Rouge River.

+- U-M Dearborn is a partner of the Friends of the Rouge (FOTR) non-profit organization.
+FOTR hosts monthly Public Involvement Task Force Meetings, Rouge Education Project Task Force meetings and board meetings.
 FOTR facilitates several volunteer monitoring programs including benthic macroinvertebrate monitoring, frog and toad surveying, and fish monitoring.
 Additionally, FOTR provides various workshops and educational presentations as well as play active roles in restoration projects within southeastern Michigan.
-Reports and additional information on their services can be found on their website at http://therouge.org/.

-- UMD maintains three pet waste stations along the Rouge River Gateway Greenway Trail. - UMD Comprehensive Laboratory Safety training classes include information on our storm water program. - All Facilities and Operations field staff receive initial and annual storm water training. - EHS-D provides storm water management training to contractors to ensure awareness of environmental and occupational safety requirements.
+Reports and additional information on their services can be found on their website at http://therouge.org/. - UMD maintains three pet waste stations along the Rouge River Gateway Greenway Trail. - All Facilities and Operations field staff receive initial and annual storm water training. - EHS-D provides storm water management training to contractors to ensure awareness of environmental and occupational safety requirements.

 - Hazard Communication, Hazardous Waste, HAZWOPER, and other general safety classroom training offered by EHS-F address the difference between sanitary and storm drains, illicit discharges, reporting spills, protection of drains, and who to call if an illicit discharge or spill is observed.
-During Covid-19, some of these classes are offered remotely and online training modules were provided for select employees. - UMF promotes the local Genesee County Household Hazardous Waste Collection in the spring and fall of each year to the campus community. - SPCC/PIPP and SWPPP online training targets select employees in Facilities & Operations.
-Training covers BMPs, housekeeping, protection of storm drains, reporting and responding to spills, and other topics relating to SWPPP and SPCC/PIPP compliance. - EHS-F routinely meets with contractors prior to starting jobs to go over environmental and occupational safety requirements.
+Some of these classes are offered remotely and online training modules were provided for select employees. - UMF promotes the local Genesee County Household Hazardous Waste Collection in the spring and fall of each year to the campus community. - SPCC/PIPP and SWPPP online training targets select employees in Facilities & Operations.
+Training covers BMPs, housekeeping, protection of storm drains, reporting and responding to spills, and other topics relating to SWPPP and SPCC/PIPP compliance.
+During fall 2023, EHS conducted additional in-person storm water training about storm water BMPs, the SWPPP, protection of storm drains, and basic spill response with custodial services and groundskeeping staff. - EHS-F routinely meets with contractors prior to starting jobs to go over environmental and occupational safety requirements.
 This includes discussion of University's construction safety requirements, protection of storm drains, soil management, etc. EHS-F staff also conducts random inspections of work sites to ensure cautionary measures are in place prior to and during contractor work. - At UMF, the campus community is instructed through training, posters, signage, websites, display boards, bookmarks, flyers, and e-mail communications to contact UMF Public Safety in the event of any emergency, including those involving a potential release of pollutants to a sewer or surface water.
 Additionally, individuals are instructed to always attempt to protect nearby drains if a material is spilled in the area and if it is safe to do so.